Guide to Building a Career as a Scrum Master

 Your Network is Your Networth

 It is considered that good networking gets you the job that you are desiring and searching for.
-It is also a matter of luck – being present at the right spot, with the right people and at the right time.
+However, it is also a matter of luck – being present at the right spot, with the right people and at the right time.

 Keep in mind that if getting your current job requires networking, then certainly getting a Scrum Master’s job would require even more vital networking.